redwoodjs/redwood/docs/versioned_docs/version-6.x/docker.md

 # ARG MY_BUILD_TIME_ENV_VAR

 COPY --chown=node:node api api
-RUN yarn redwood build api
+RUN yarn rw build api
 ```

-After the work we did in the base stage, building the api side amounts to copying in the api directory and running `yarn redwood build api`.
+After the work we did in the base stage, building the api side amounts to copying in the api directory and running `yarn rw build api`.

 ### The `api_serve` stage